billti/billti.github.io/_posts/2019-02-08-minimal-nodejs.md

      the process, but if multiple binaries statically link the CRT, then each has its own copy of this state.
      ([This link](https://docs.microsoft.com/en-us/cpp/c-runtime-library/crt-library-features?view=vs-2017#what-problems-exist-if-an-application-uses-more-than-one-crt-version) contains some details).
-  2. Loosely related to the above, each initialization of the CRT (which now happens in each statically linked copy), consumes some finite resource - the most problematic of these being fiber-local storage.
+  2. Loosely related to the above, each initialization of the CRT (which now happens in each statically linked copy), consumes some finite resource - the most problematic of these being thread/fiber-local storage.
 If you load enough binaries that statically link the CRT, you could potentially exhaust the limit, causing failures.
-     Steve's blog linked to above contains much greater detail on this.
+     Steve's Python blog linked to above contains much greater detail on this.
   3. Size.
 While in a _real_ app, even a few MB might be trivial, I was aiming for a minimal package size.
 My module is very lightweight, and with dynamical linking to the CRT the binary was less than 20KB.
 But with static linking, even with minimal CRT usage, this ballooned to close to 100KB.
 (Which may still not be much compared to many